EutechCybernetic/lucy-pro-documentation/block.md

 ## Get Value

-  Gets an arbitrary value that was written using [setinredis-ref](setinredis-ref).
+  Gets an arbitrary value that was written using [Set Value](blocks.rst#setinredis-ref).

 ### Inputs
 .. list-table::